waymo-research/waymo-open-dataset/docs/quick_start.md

 1. Run inference and dump the predictions in protos/metrics.proto:Objects format.
 Example code can be found in metrics/tools/create_submission.cc:example_code_to_create_a_prediction_file.
-    Or a python version in metrics/tools/create_prediction_file_example.py.
+    There is also a python version in metrics/tools/create_prediction_file_example.py.
     Assume the file you created is in /tmp/preds.bin.

 2. First modify metrics/tools/submission.txtpb to set the metadata information.